 There are multiple opportunities for help listed here- everything from grants and loans to unemployment information, marketing assistance, hotline advice and more.
 Please scroll through to see what is right for you and/or your business.

 For all the latest up-to-date business loan/grant information, go to Louisiana Association of Business and Industry (LABI).
 They are also hosting daily video and phone conferences, you do not need to be a member to participate.

 Louisiana Small Business Loans through LED- Louisiana Loan Portfolio Guaranty Program

 The State of Louisiana has committed $50m to provide loans of up to $100,000 to Louisiana small businesses impacted by COVID-19 and who have 100 or fewer employees.
 The program will be run by Louisiana Economic Development through partner banks.
-A list of those banks will be posted here by Friday, April 3,2020.
+A list of those banks are here.
 To help Louisiana businesses sustain operations, the loans will require no payments for 180 days and carry below-market interest rates of no more than 3.5%.
 Read the full story at BusinessReport.com.

 This federal program is in addition to the loan program offered by the State of Louisiana LED.

 - The SBA’s Economic Injury Disaster Loans offer up to $2 million in assistance and can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.